hagenbuch/php-db-backup/README.md

 Could be adapted to use a public webroot folder even for the database files but then, the webserver would have to be configured accordingly (.htaccess for Pacahe)

+## Rant

+Yeah, it's a dirty hack, it's not object-oriented, has not even a function :-)

 ## License

 MIT License